Mercury M-Series: Pickup trucks

-From 1948 to 1968, the Mercury M series followed the development of its Ford F-series counterparts, differing largely in exterior trim.
+From 1948 to 1968, the Mercury M-series followed the development of its Ford F-series counterparts, differing largely in exterior trim.

 For 1961 to 1966, Mercury trucks had a gear/lightning bolt symbol on their horn button and no other interior Mercury nameplates.

 For 1967 and 1968, trucks used Ford interior trim only, such as the horn button, dash cluster bezel and radio block-off plate.

 Other Mercury trucks

 Alongside rebranding the F-Series pickup trucks as the M-series, Lincoln-Mercury also marketed other vehicles of the Ford truck range.
 The Ford medium-duty F-series (F-500 and above) was part of the M-series, including an MB-series bus chassis (Ford B-series).
-As part of its commercial truck range, Lincoln-Mercury also marketed the Ford C-series tilt-cab truck as an M-series; produced until 1972, this would outlive the rest of the Mercury truck range.
+As part of its commercial truck range, Lincoln-Mercury also marketed the Ford C-series tilt-cab truck as an M-series; produced until 1968.

 The first-generation Ford Econoline was marketed in Canada as the Mercury Econoline EM-series, sharing both van and pickup truck body configurations.
 As Mercury-brand light-truck production ended during the 1968 model year, there was no Mercury version of the second-generation Econoline (which was moved to the 1969 model year).

 While not sold as a Mercury, the Lincoln-Mercury division also marketed the first-generation (1957-1959) Ford Ranchero through its Meteor brand in Canada.

 Discontinuation

 When the Auto-Pact was signed in 1965, opening the border to tariff-free movement of vehicles produced on both sides of the border, Mercury truck production was split between the Oakville, Ontario, plant and the San Jose, California, plant.
 This enabled Oakville to ramp up production to supply the eastern US and Canada with Ford trucks.
 No Mercury trucks were sold in the US.

 Ford wound down production of the Mercury trucks in the late spring of 1968; documented Mercury trucks have been found built as late as May 15, 1968.
 Employees of Ford in this time period have reported leftover Mercury M series being converted to Ford trucks.
 However, no paperwork or confirmation has yet surfaced regarding the final disposition of these, nor of an official end date to production.

-Following the discontinuation of the Mercury M-series pickup, the M-series tilt-cab version of the C series survived until 1972.
 After its discontinuation, the next Mercury light truck would be the 1993 Mercury Villager minivan.